 To create an integration, use these resources:

 - See the Go language build tools and tutorial.
 The tutorial walks you through creating a Redis integration in Go.
+(Note: Go is not required; it's just the language for which we provide additional build tools.
+For more information, see Integrations SDK requirements.)

 - See the integration file structure documentation, which describes the files required to create an integration.